Vehmeyer/Infinite-Health/README.md

 ## Authentication API here

-🚫Replace text below with a description of the API
+🚫Place text below with a description of the API

-Water's like me.
-It's laaazy ...
-Boy, it always looks for the easiest way to do things A little happy sunlight shining through there.
-Let all these little things happen.
-Don't fight them.
-Learn to use them.
-Even the worst thing we can do here is good.

 ## Payment API here

-🚫Replace text below with a description of the API
+🚫Place text below with a description of the API

-This is the way you take out your flustrations.
-Get away from those little Christmas tree things we used to make in school.
-Isn't it fantastic that you can change your mind and create all these happy things?
-Everything's not great in life, but we can still find beauty in it.

 ## Misc API here

-🚫Replace text below with a description of the API
+🚫Place text below with a description of the API

-You can do anything your heart can imagine.
-In life you need colors.
-This is where you take out all your hostilities and frustrations.
-It's better than kicking the puppy dog around and all that so.
-I'm sort of a softy, I couldn't shoot Bambi except with a camera.
-Trees get lonely too, so we'll give him a little friend.
-We'll lay all these little funky little things in there.

 # Installation Instructions